Grewsome2018/cstate/content/issues/dedicated-server-upgrade.md

   - Australian FiveM Server
 severity: down
 ---
 *Monitoring* - The dedicated server that hosts our FiveM game servers is currently undergoing routine security upgrades and maintenance.
 We anticipate to have this completed by mid this afternoon.
-We apologise for any inconvenience.
+We apologise for any inconvenience. {{< track "2018-11-04 11:55:00" >}}